23 injured in Texas storms; more tornadoes forecast in US

 Photos on social media showed grapefruit-size hail associated with that storm.

 Tornadoes were also spotted Tuesday in Iowa, but there were no reports of serious injuries.
 In Lincoln, Nebraska, powerful wind gusts knocked down tree limbs and caused some roof damage.
+A possible tornado also caused damage in the small southern Minnesota town of Taopi near the state’s border with Iowa.

+Mower County Sheriff Steve Sandvik said dispatchers began getting calls from residents trapped in their damaged homes not long after a tornado warning siren sounded at 10:30 p.m.
+Tuesday.
+There were no reports of serious injuries.
+Weather service crews were assessing damage in the area Wednesday.

 More tornadoes were in the forecast Wednesday for parts of the mid-South and in the Mississippi River Valley, the Storm Prediction Center said.